 Additionally, the Company has non-cancelable contractual commitments with its cloud infrastructure provider, network service providers and other vendors.
-In the three and nine months ended September 30, 2021, the Company entered into several such agreements with terms up to four years for a total purchase commitment of \$9.0 million and \$447.0 million, respectively.
+In the three months ended March 31, 2022, the Company entered into several such agreements with terms up to three years for a total purchase commitment of \$30.2 million.

-In February 2021, the Company entered into a Framework Agreement with Syniverse Corporation ("Syniverse") and Carlyle Partners V Holdings, L.P. ("Carlyle") (the "Framework Agreement"), pursuant to which Syniverse will issue to the Company shares of Syniverse common stock in consideration for an investment by the Company of up to \$750.0 million.
-In August 2021, Syniverse entered into an Agreement and Plan of Merger (the "Merger Agreement") with Blue Steel Merger Sub Inc. and M-3 Brigade Acquisition II Corp. ("MBAC"), which will result in Syniverse being a wholly owned subject to the terms and conditions set forth therein, to subscribe for and purchase, and MBAC agreed to issue and sell to the Company, immediately prior to the closing of the Merger, shares of Class A common stock and, if applicable, shares of Class C common stock for an aggregate amount between \$500.0 million and \$750.0 million, depending on redemptions by MBAC's shareholders.
-The Company and Syniverse also entered into an amendment to the Framework Agreement to conform the Framework Agreement to the Merger and the terms of the Merger Agreement.
-In connection with the closing of the investment, the Company and Syniverse will enter into a wholesale agreement, in which Syniverse will process, route and deliver application-to-person messages originating and/or terminating between the Company's customers and mobile network operators.
-The investment is expected to result in the Company holding a significant minority equity ownership position in Syniverse, subject to certain adjustments based on the terms of the final agreement.
-This proposed transaction closing is subject to consummation of certain other transactions by Syniverse, as defined in the Framework Agreement, and other customary closing conditions, including regulatory approvals.
-The closing is expected to occur before the end of 2021.
-As of September 30, 2021, the Company has deferred \$4.8 million of costs related to this proposed transaction that are recorded in prepaid expenses and other
+In February 2021, the Company entered into a Framework Agreement, as subsequently amended, with Syniverse Corporation ("Syniverse") and Carlyle Partners V Holdings, L.P. ("Carlyle") (the "Framework Agreement"), pursuant to which Syniverse would issue to the Company shares of Syniverse common stock in consideration for an investment by the Company of \$500.0 million to \$750.0 million.
+In August 2021, Syniverse entered into an Agreement and Plan of Merger (the "Merger Agreement") with Blue Steel Merger Sub Inc. (the "Merger Sub") and M-3 Brigade Acquisition II Corp. ("MBAC"), which would result in Syniverse being a wholly owned subsidiary of MBAC (the "Merger").
+Concurrently, the Company and MBAC entered into the Twilio Subscription Agreement (the "Subscription Agreement"), pursuant to which the Company agreed, subject to the terms and conditions set forth therein, to subscribe for and purchase, and MBAC agreed to issue and sell to the Company, immediately prior to the closing of the Merger, shares of Class A common stock and, if applicable, shares of Class C common stock for an aggregate amount of \$500.0 million to \$750.0 million, depending on redemptions by MBAC's shareholders.
+In connection with the closing of the investment, the Company and Syniverse (or their respective subsidiaries) would enter into a wholesale agreement.